1587/speaking-exam/00-part2.md

 The picture is taken on the street,

-On the left, two people are sitting on a bench. one is makeing a call and one is playing a smartphone.
+On the left, two people are sitting on a bench. one is making a call and another one is playing a smartphone.
-On the right, a woman with a bag is walking on a road with many trees.

-in the background, i can see a white car.
+On the right, a woman with a bag is walking on a road with many trees. in the background, i can see a white car.
 ```